Mental Health and The Black/African American Community

 The Rise of Cultural Context and Better Understanding African American Mental Health

 There was a shift decades ago to the prevailing medical and psychological assumptions about LGBTQ persons.
-Similarly, there has been a shift towards a better accounting for cultural context.
+Similarly, there has been a shift towards better accounting for cultural context.
 It has improved understanding and accuracy of diagnosis when it comes to Black people’s experiences with mental illness and well-being.

 As an example of that better understanding let’s revisit the concept of paranoia.
 According to Mental Health America, these are the signs of paranoia: